Turning the Tide: A Strategic Plan to Address the Educator Shortage

 School divisions across the country continue to face challenges related to educator recruitment and retention.
 Nationally, 40 percent of school division leaders and principals describe their current staff shortages as “severe” or “very severe,” according to a survey conducted by the EdWeek Research Center.
 Longstanding challenges such as low salaries and the financial burden of completing licensure requirements have become even more concerning as a result of the COVID-19 pandemic, which brought increased levels of stress among educators, greater concerns over safety, and further financial strain related to the 2020 recession.

-According to the 2021 Annual Report on the Condition of Needs of Public Schools in Virginia by the Virginia Board of Education, there were 1,063 unfilled teaching positions for the 2019-20 school year.
-As of August 2022, the Staffing and Vacancy Report tool shows 2,594 teacher vacancies.
+As of April 2023, the Staffing and Vacancy Report tool shows 3,573 teacher vacancies for the 2022-23 school year.
 It is important to note that the Staffing and Vacancy report is based on a new data collection tool (the Positions and Exits Collection), first implemented in 2021-2022, which expanded the vacancy data from previous years.

 Recruitment and Retention Advisory Committee